jcoreio/redux-utils/README.md

 Creates a reducer that applies all the provided reducers.

-If all the reducers have an `actionHandlers` property that is an object (for instance reducers made with `createReducer`), `composeReducers` will compose them efficiently: it will group the action handlers by type, compose the handlers for each type separately, and then use `createReducer` on the composed action handlers, and initial state from the first reducer for which `initialState` is defined.
+If any consecutive reducers have an `actionHandlers` property that is an object (for instance reducers made with `createReducer`), `composeReducers` will compose them efficiently: it will group the action handlers by type, compose the handlers for each type separately, and then use `createReducer` on the composed action handlers, and initial state from the first reducer for which `initialState` is defined.